 With Configuration Manager, you can manage PCs and servers, keeping software up-to-date, setting configuration and security policies, and monitoring system status while giving your employees access to corporate applications on the devices that they choose.

 Reviews from Real Users:

 Users of MECM like that it is stable and flexible.
 Patching is one of its most useful features, although users cite many other features as useful as well.
 One user stated that "It does what you need it to do, and it's a one-stop-shop for the company and for all your deployments."
 Overall, “the entire solution, from end to end, is excellent.”

-Ansible is ranked 3rd in Configuration Management with 4 reviews while Microsoft Endpoint Configuration Manager is ranked 1st in Configuration Management with 30 reviews.
-Ansible is rated 8.6, while Microsoft Endpoint Configuration Manager is rated 8.0.
-The top reviewer of Ansible writes "Helpful for creating an environment and easy to use with dynamic inventory capability".
+Ansible is ranked 3rd in Configuration Management with 5 reviews while Microsoft Endpoint Configuration Manager is ranked 1st in Configuration Management with 31 reviews.
+Ansible is rated 8.4, while Microsoft Endpoint Configuration Manager is rated 8.0.
+The top reviewer of Ansible writes "Enables us to efficiently manage an almost unlimited number of nodes".
 On the other hand, the top reviewer of Microsoft Endpoint Configuration Manager writes "Works well with Windows, very stable, and can scale well".
 Ansible is most compared with Red Hat Satellite, BigFix, VMware vRealize Automation (vRA), Microsoft Azure DevOps and UrbanCode Deploy, whereas Microsoft Endpoint Configuration Manager is most compared with BigFix, ManageEngine Desktop Central, Ivanti Patch for Windows, Quest KACE Systems Management and AWS Systems Manager.
 See our Ansible vs. Microsoft Endpoint Configuration Manager report.

 See our list of best Configuration Management vendors.